Literature/Composition 1

 conflict, characterization, and theme.
 They will practice personal connections, interpretations, and

 responses to literature which show higher order understanding of the text.
-Students will practice their
+Students will practice their literary analysis skills by responding to literature through customized study guides, reader response prompts, book projects, group discussions, presentations, and essays.

 Students will receive direct in-class instruction on written literary analysis and interpretation.
 They will develop vocabulary from their reading and learn terms to use while discussing and writing about literature.
 The instructor will provide instructional study guides each week.
-When writing assignment are given, the instructor will provide specific directions and checklists tailored to each type of composition, so parents can help students more effectively at home to improve their writing.
+When writing assignments are given, the instructor will provide specific directions and checklists tailored to each type of composition, so parents can help students more effectively at home to improve their writing.
 A parent-editor will be required to work with his/her student to complete any formal writing assignments.

 Students must plan for 45-60 minutes of homework three to four days a week.